TG6S85/TG6S85/README.md

 ### Hey I'm Josh

+I am a Computer Engineer that is studying at the University of California in Santa Barbara.
+I am interested in PCB design, object oriented programming, and making stuff.

 <!--
 **TG6S85/TG6S85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.